vJourneyman/lakgraph/content/Quinton Byfield is ready for his history-making moment at the NHL Draft.md

 ---
-title: "Quinton Byfield is ready for his history-making moment at the NHL Draft"
+title: Quinton Byfield is ready for his history-making moment at the NHL Draft
 date-created: 2022-10-19
 day-of-week-created: Wed
 date-updated:
-aliases: []
+aliases:
-tags: [NewsPost]
+tags:
+ - NewsPost
-status: unstarted
+status: stable
 ---

 # Quinton Byfield is ready for his history-making moment at the NHL Draft